bet4a/d3wiki/Selections.md

 # Selections

-A selection is a filtered set of elements from the current document.
-After selecting elements, you can apply operators to them, such as setting attributes or styles.
-You can also join selections to data; this data is available to operators for data-driven transformations.
-In addition, joining to data produces enter and exit subselections, letting you add or remove elements in response to changes in data.

-D3 uses [[CSS3 Selectors|http://www.w3.org/TR/css3-selectors/]] to filter elements.
-For example, you can select elements by tag ("tag"), class (".class"), unique identifier ("#id"), attribute ("[name=value]"), or containment ("parent child").
+A selection is an array of elements from the current document.
+D3 uses [[CSS3 Selectors|http://www.w3.org/TR/css3-selectors/]] to select elements.
+For example, you can select by tag ("tag"), class (".class"), unique identifier ("#id"), attribute ("[name=value]"), or containment ("parent child").
 Selectors can also be intersected (".a.b") or unioned (".a, .b").

-Any number of operators can be applied to selected elements.
+After selecting elements, you can apply operators to them.
 These operators wrap the [[W3C DOM API|http://www.w3.org/TR/DOM-Level-3-Core/]], setting attributes (`attr`), styles (`style`), properties (`property`), HTML (`html`) and text (`text`) content.
 Operator values are specified either as constants or functions; the latter are evaluated for each element.
 While the built-in operators satisfy most needs, the `each` operator invokes an arbitrary JavaScript callback for total generality.
 Since each selection is simply an array, elements can also be accessed directly (e.g., `[0]`).

 D3 supports method chaining for brevity when applying multiple operators: the operator return value is the selection.
 The `append` and `insert` operators add a new element for each element in the current selection, returning the added nodes, thus allowing the convenient creation of nested structures.
 The `remove` operator discards selected elements.

+You can also join selections to data; this data is available to operators for data-driven transformations.
+In addition, joining to data produces *enter* and *exit* subselections, so that you may add or remove elements in response to changes in data.

 ## Generating Selections